ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 It's good to try a range of inputs that are qualitatively different.
 Notice in the test cases above, we have selected one non-zero integer input, one decimal number and the number 0.

 Add code to the program to verify these cases, and make sure  the output is as you expect.
+If the cases do not give you the correct expected output, figure out what is wrong.

 Now add two more test cases of your own.

 When doing this testing, you might find that your implementation returns values that are *almost* correct, e.g. 0.000000000000000000001 for 0.0 or something similar.
 This is due to imprecision in the way Python represents floating point numbers and is completely normal.
 You should consider your results correct if they "very close" to the expected results.

 What's next?
-We want to get this Python code into your local git repo, and then push the changes up to GitHub.
+As before, you need to get this Python code into your local git repo, and then push the changes up to GitHub.
 Again, follow the procedure you've learned.
+Verify the changes appear in your online github repo!

 ## Adding (and testing) additional functionality to your wage converter